top of page

 “We kind of know who we’re for.”

-That’s the most dangerous phrase in a boardroom.
+Most dangerous phrase in a boardroom.

-ICP clarity isn’t a feeling.
-It’s work.
+ICP clarity isn’t a vibe.
+It’s a job.

 This Isn’t About Blame — It’s About Ownership

-We’ve lived inside these systems.
+We’ve been inside these systems.

 Ready to Reset?

-If this made you squirm a little, good.
+If this post made you squirm, good.

 You’re probably one of the rare founders who can grow through it.

-You don’t need more feedback.
+You don’t need another round of feedback.

 You need to reset the machine.